 Adrianna Latorre says nursing interests her the most as a profession because of her desire to help people and make a difference.
 She is the first in her family to go into healthcare and enjoys building relationships with patients where she can be a light in their lives.

 community garden & interpretive learning center

 Read and Seed blends Health Literacy and Parent Literacy into a fun and engaging program where participants learn about:

 - Healthy and delicious recipes

 - Fun, food-related family activities

-Class is free and open to all KLC learners.
-Parents are encouraged to attend with their children so they can learn together.
-We will have fun learning tips and strategies for keeping families living healthier lives.
+Read and Seed is free and open to all KLC learners.
+Parents are encouraged to attend Family Literacy Days with their children so they can learn together.
+We will have fun with tips and strategies for keeping families living healthier lives.

-In the garden, we’re growing Ace peppers, Big Beef tomatoes, eggplant, mustard greens, strawberries, and so much more.
+In the garden, we’re growing beans, strawberries, corn, lettuce, spinach, pumpkins, tomatoes, peppers, cucumbers, chives, and zucchini.
 We even have sunflowers and a butterfly garden!
 Browse the photo gallery below.

 Kalamazoo Literacy Council is a member organization of ProLiteracy.